 Cauliflower stir fry is an excellent plant based main dish option!
-I include it often as part of my menu rotation for healthy dinner ideas.
+I include it often as part of my menu rotation for healthy dinners.
 Consider adding a lean protein to keep it filling!

 - Grains: Serve over Instant Pot brown rice or learn how to cook quinoa!